natashascribes/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/features.md

 - CFT can be set up quickly.
 Agencies are able to transfer files fast, without incurring the operational costs and overheads of setting up a similar service.
 They can scale as required based on their transfer needs.

-CFT is currently in closed beta.
-CFT version 1.1 is scheduled to release in May 2022 and version 2 will be available by the first quarter of 2023.
-A comparison of features is listed below:
+CFT is currently in closed beta and the expected general availability (GA) date is approximately in Q1 2021.
+For pilot users, please note that CFT version 1.1 will be updated to CFT version 2.1 from May 2022.
+A comparison of the features between both versions are listed below:

 <figure style="text-align: center">
   <img